-This goat cheese tart topped with tomatoes and crumbled sweet Italian sausage is a great appetizer or light meal paired with a glass of wine.
+This goat cheese tomato and sausage tart is a great appetizer or light meal paired with a glass of wine.

 When I got the opportunity to talk about my place worth preserving with Frei Brothers Reserve and Kitchen PLAY, I immediately thought of my favorite farm down the road, Sprout Creek.
 I’m not sure what I’m more in love with at this place, the goats themselves or the delicious cheese they make.
 Goats are hysterical if you’ve never been up close and personal with them.
 In a 2 minute time span of my most recent visit, one was pawing at the fence like she was trying to open it, sticking her head through the opening and nose-butting my phone, licking the lollipop